NYC Concert Venue Guide:

 It depends on what you’re after.
 For the full arena spectacle experience, Madison Square Garden is the standard.
 For the best overall concert experience at any scale, the Beacon Theatre is the answer most working musicians give — under 3,000 seats, extraordinary acoustics, and a restored 1929 interior that makes every show feel like an event.
 For acoustic and classical performance, Carnegie Hall has no equal.

 Lower bowl sections 101–119 facing the stage deliver the best combination of sight lines and sound for most concert configurations.
 For standing floor shows, floor center puts you in the crowd energy but can feel distant if the stage configuration is deep.
-The upper bowl is steep but maintains reasonable sight lines — MSG’s vertical rise actually helps in the upper sections.
+The upper bowl is steep but maintains reasonable sight lines — MSG’s vertical rise helps in the upper sections.
 Avoid corner sections in both lower and upper bowl.

 MSG sits directly above Penn Station at 34th Street and 7th Avenue.
 The A, C, E, 1, 2, and 3 trains all stop here.
-From Times Square, any of the 1/2/3 trains take one stop.
+From Times Square, the 1/2/3 trains take one stop.
 From Brooklyn or Queens, the A/C/E connects directly.
 NJ Transit and LIRR also arrive at Penn Station, making MSG the most transit-accessible major arena in the country.

 Both are excellent in different ways.
 MSG carries more prestige and history — playing MSG means something specific in the music world.
 Barclays has a slightly more intimate bowl for a similar capacity and is arguably easier to reach from Brooklyn, Queens, and the Bronx.
 For a concert night, Barclays has a better neighborhood around it for before and after the show.
-The choice often comes down to which venue the artist you want to see is playing.

 Barclays Center is the major arena, hosting the biggest touring acts.
 Brooklyn Paramount at Kings Theatre in Flatbush is a spectacular restored 1929 movie palace for mid-scale shows.
 Music Hall of Williamsburg and Brooklyn Steel cover the indie and mid-size touring market in Williamsburg.
 All are accessible by subway from Manhattan.